-Looker Studio is a cloud-based platform, so it can be accessed from anywhere.
-It is also highly customizable, so businesses can tailor it to their specific needs.
+Looker Studio is a cloud-based platform so that it can be accessed from anywhere.
+It is also highly customizable so that businesses can tailor it to their specific needs.

 Looker Studio is often used by medium-sized businesses and enterprises that are ready to introduce BI systems.
-A free version is available, but advanced features come at a high price.
+A free version is available.

 Mailchimp, founded in 2001, is one of the most famous email service providers.
 It’s no surprise that the company has created a full-fledged marketing platform.
-This platform is now included in the list of digital analytics tools on G2 Crowd for its unique abilities to analyze your audience from email and other channels, help you enhance your content according to your brand demands, and help you launch improved ad campaigns.
+This platform is considered one of the best among digital analytics tools for its unique abilities to analyze your audience from email and other channels, help you enhance your content according to your brand demands, and help you launch improved ad campaigns.

 Mailchimp’s all-in-one marketing platform is built around email marketing and aims to help small businesses grow.
 So if your strategy includes a lot of email communication, try out Mailchimp.
 There’s a free version, and paid versions start from $9.99 per month.

-Insider focuses on funnel and conversion optimization, A/B testing, and personalization of the customer experience.
-It’s rather fresh on G2 Crowd and doesn’t have tons of reviews.
+Insider focuses on funnel and conversion optimization, A/B testing, and personalization of the customer experience..
 Support is a strong side of this service.
-Also, Insider has strong analytics capabilities for reviewing results.
+Also, Insider has strong marketing data analytics capabilities for reviewing results.
 The killer feature is predictive segmentation, which is key for efficient personalization.

 Reviews on G2 Crowd suggest that Insider is created for medium-sized and large businesses.
-The pricing is unclear, however, as it’s not published on G2 Crowd or elsewhere.
+The pricing is unclear, however, as it’s not published on their website.

 What are some benefits of using marketing analytics for businesses?Benefits of using marketing analytics include increased ROI, improved customer engagement and retention, better understanding of customer behavior, identification of under-performing campaigns, and informed decision making based on data-backed insights.